Nuffield Trust

 The Nuffield Trust, formerly the Nuffield Provincial Hospitals Trust, is a charitable trust with the mission of improving health care in the UK through evidence and analysis.

 The Nuffield Trust is registered with the Charity Commission as charity number 209169, and is a company limited by guarantee registered in England with company number 00382452.
 The patron is Anne, Princess Royal.
-The Chief Executive of the Trust is Nigel Edwards, and the Chair of the Board is Andy McKeon.
+The Chief Executive of the Trust is Thea Stein, and the Chair of the Board is Martin Marshall.

 History

 The Nuffield Trust was established in December 1939 as the Nuffield Provincial Hospitals Trust by Viscount Nuffield (William Morris), the founder of Morris Motors.
 It was set up to coordinate the activities of all hospitals operating outside London and helped inspire the creation of the National Health Service.
 Indeed, one of its first tasks was a complete survey of hospitals, which was used as a key reference document in the establishment of the NHS.

 In 1998 the Trust adopted the name The Nuffield Trust for Research and Policy Studies in Health Services, retaining "The Nuffield Trust" as its working name.

 The Nuffield Trust is entirely independent of the other charities and organisations bearing Viscount Nuffield's name.
 It therefore has no connection to those organisations, including Nuffield Health.